 8. Allergenic Foods

-Foods known to commonly produce allergic reactions — things like eggs, peanuts, wheat, certain citrus fruits, shellfish, strawberries and tomatoes — used to be off-limits until age 1.
+Foods are known to commonly produce allergic reactions -- things like eggs, peanuts, wheat, certain citrus fruits, shellfish, strawberries, and tomatoes -- used to be off-limits until age 1.

 As mentioned above, though, keep a close eye when introducing allergen-containing fish and seafood items.